daemonio/reddit-poster/README.md

 # Dry run

-Pass the --dry-run to tell the script to not update anything or post anything.
+Pass the --dry-run option to tell the script to not update anything or post anything.
 This option is for testing purposes.

     ./poster.py --dry-run

+Nothing will be modified or posted to reddit except the creation of a database named `redditdryrun.db`.
+You can also use "fake" subreddit names here to test the script like "sub1", "sub2", etc.

 # More on Schedules